NeCTAR-RC/nectar-training/package06/sections/rdsiStorage.markdown

 Note that some details in these articles may be specific to the respective NeCTAR nodes / providers.

-Also note that NFS mounting a collection at one node from a virtuali machine in a *different* node will not work.
+Also note that *mounting* (=setting up access) a collection with *NFS* from a virtual machine in a *different* node than the one where the RDSI collection resides will not work.